Math Blaster Episode I: In Search of Spot: Subjects and leveling

 There are also six levels of difficulty, which adjust how hard the problems of the chosen subject are.
 If the user attempts to change subjects or leveling during the course of a mission, then the game will restart the mission.
 The various games are available outside the mission for study purposes.
-However, when choosing a game for play outside the mission, the user cannot advance through the mission and, if the chosen game is "Math Blaster", then the user will not see Spot's rescue.
+When choosing a game for play outside the mission, the user cannot advance through the mission, and if the chosen game is "Math Blaster", the user will not see Spot's rescue.

 Reception

 Math Blaster Episode I: In Search of Spot was rated as one of the top 100 CD-ROM games of 1994 in PC Magazine.